rnajena/vegeta/README.md

 `conda activate vegeta`

+And install Vegeta

+`pip install . # must be inside the cloned repository`

 And you are all set up: Run a `vegeta.py -h` to see whether any package is missing.
 Seeing the help message of our pipeline?
 Good, then we can continue.

 ### How to use VeGETA